-These trigger points can cause pain over the muscle affected or refer pain and thus be felt in another area of the body.
-Other trigger points are only felt when the therapist directly palpates the muscle.
+These trigger points can cause pain over the muscle affected or refer to pain and thus be felt in another area of the body.
+Other trigger points are only deemed when the therapist directly palpates the muscle.

 How Can Trigger Point Therapy Help You?

 Trigger Point Therapy is for almost everyone.
 Muscles with active trigger points are always weaker than normal muscles and cannot move through their full range of motion.
-Often because they are unable to perform their normal function, other muscles are recruited to perform the activity of the compromised muscle.
-These secondary muscles can go on to develop trigger points themselves if the original muscle is not treated.
+Often because they cannot perform their normal function, other muscles are recruited to perform the activity of the compromised muscle.
+These secondary muscles can develop trigger points if the original muscle is not treated.

 Who Performs Trigger Point Therapy?

 Your Trigger Point Therapist is usually trained in soft tissue therapies, e.g. Remedial Massage Therapist or Physiotherapist.
 Your Trigger Point Therapist is familiar with the location and pain referral patterns of trigger points for commonly affected muscles and is skilled in treating them.

 How Much Trigger Point Therapy Treatment Will You Need?

 The response to Trigger Point Therapy treatment varies from person to person.
 Generally, only a few Trigger Point Therapy treatments are needed for recent injuries or current conditions in a short time.